jeremytammik/tbc/a/1925_2022_1_bld_inst_dev.md

 The new build system broke that and replaces it, as discussed in the [issue #103 &ndash; Gitlab pipeline broken](https://github.com/jeremytammik/RevitLookup/issues/103).

-Ever so many thanks once again to Peter for all his work with this over the past years!
+Ever so many thanks once again to Peter for all his work setting up and supporting lookupbuilds over the past years!

 ####<a name="6"></a> The Building Coder Samples Revamped